How to Plan for a School Greenhouse

 Navigating the process of constructing a new educational greenhouse can be daunting.
-At Rimol Greenhouses, we have decades of experience working with schoolteachers/administrators, architects, general contractors, engineers and building inspectors with educational greenhouse projects.
+At Rimol Greenhouses, we have decades of experience working with teachers, school administrators, architects, general contractors, engineers and building inspectors with educational greenhouse projects.
 Our customers include K-12 schools, universities and alternative education institutions across the country.

 Rimol Greenhouse Systems is an awarded contractor with Purchasing Cooperative of America (PCA OD-395-23), and we can facilitate a smooth procurement and purchasing process for institutional greenhouses.